Signs of Alcoholism

 - Osteoporosis (weakening of the bones), especially in women

-Even though the negative consequences of alcohol abuse is apparent to most people, it is still extremely common throughout the world.
+Even though the negative consequences of alcohol abuse are apparent to most people, alcohol abuse is still extremely common throughout the world.
 Modern studies show that alcohol abuse is responsible for around 100,000 deaths every year in the United States and Canada.
 Some alcoholics will consume alcohol every day while others may find themselves binge drinking when stressed out, on the weekends, or during special occasions.

 What Causes Alcoholism?

 Scientists have not been able to pinpoint a precise cause of alcoholism, but they have been able to isolate some of the most common contributing factors.
 Genetics, mental health, and a person’s environment are generally considered to be the three biggest factors.
 That being said, two people can grow up in nearly identical families and still respond to alcohol differently.